gordonbrander/lettersmith_py/README.md

 Lettersmith comes bundled with a static site generator, but it's really just a library of tools for transforming text.
 You can use these tools to create your own custom static site generators, build tools, project scaffolders, ebook generators, or wikis — whatever you like.

-Lettersmith loads text files as Python dictionaries, so a markdown file like this:
+Lettersmith loads text files as Python namedtuples, so a markdown file like this:

 ```markdown
 ---